PatFin/QuizManager/README.md

 <h3>New Features</h3>
 <h4>in the Editor</h4>
 <ul>
-<li>Implement a warning against unsaved document when the user is about to remove all the current fields (on New Deck option for instance</li>
+<li>- [ ] Implement a warning against unsaved document when the user is about to remove all the current fields (on New Deck option for instance</li>
-<li>Implement an overview system to allow the user to see all the questions at once</li>
+<li>- [ ] Implement an overview system to allow the user to see all the questions at once</li>
-<li>Implement a question check upon file saving.
+<li>- [ ] Implement a question check upon file saving.
 Warn the user that some questions are empty and propose removal of those</li>
-<li>Add a toolbar to the editor (with the possibility to hide it in Preferences menu) with buttons for question insert and removal, deck save options and so on ...</li>
+<li>- [ ] Add a toolbar to the editor (with the possibility to hide it in Preferences menu) with buttons for question insert and removal, deck save options and so on ...</li>
 <li>...</li>
 </ul>

 <h4>in the Player</h4>
 <ul>
-<li>Propose an option after a quiz to repeat the quiz with only the questions on which the user had trouble getting the right answer
+<li>- [ ] Propose an option after a quiz to repeat the quiz with only the questions on which the user had trouble getting the right answer
 <p>In Learning mode -> Put questions with more than X nb of wrong answers, <br />
 In Test mode -> Put the questions to which the user gave a wrong answer.</p>
 </li>